 But, it was not until our own little Dachshund, Penny ruptured a disc in her back and had to undergo surgery that we truly understood how devastating this was.
 She had such a damaging rupture that she was not expected to walk again and suddenly, I needed a way for her to get around because euthanizing my little life loving, happy dog was just not an option for us.

 Larry and I just could not afford a cart for her.
 They were just too expensive.
 So, this is how we started Dogs to Go!

 Below you see our sweet Penny.
 She had her first surgery for IVDD at 3 years of age and her second at 9 years.
-She is now 16 years old and still going strong.
-Wobbly, but ready to chase squirrels at any time!
+Penny lived to be 17 years old and she loved every day of her little life.
+She may have been a little wobbly, but she was always ready to chase squirrels at any time!

 On a personal note: Through Penny, I learned first hand how some people, even friends and relatives can be so unknowingly cruel when it comes to your pet.
 I heard it all, “why don’t you just put her to sleep, she’s suffering”, “it is just not right to let her go on like this”, etc. (You know what I mean if you have a recently disabled pet. )

 I thank my lucky stars every day that I did not listen!
 She still had life in her, I could see it in her eyes.
 She WANTED to live!
 She was NOT suffering.
 And, it was up to me to help any way I could.
 PERIOD!

 Penny came through and fooled even the most confident nay-sayers (including her surgeon).
 I started her on my own rehab program at home and it worked!
 She took 5 months to walk again, but she did it, despite overwhelming odds against it.

 Since then, I have seen thousands of dogs regain their ability to walk again.
 It takes time and lots of hard work, but it is worth the reward of seeing them take those first new steps again.